Shuffle Your Thoughts to Sleep…

 - mySleepButton is designed to help us continuously improve our understanding of sleep onset and to improve the app itself.

 mySleepButton is free to try on iOS, and less than $5 on Google Play (prices vary by jurisdiction).
 If you find it helpful, please consider purchasing one or more of the Full mySleepButton packs from the Packs tab.
 The packs give you more content to imagine.
-Developing a better cognitive sleep aid that does not involve medication has been a major objective of sleep research for a long time; we think mySleepButton delivers the goods.
+Developing a better cognitive sleep aid that does not involve medication has been a major objective of sleep research for a long time.
 Your purchase will help fund our Research & Development to make this app even better.
 Because mySleepButton is also part of a scientific project, you are also supporting the development of a scientific tool.
 Hence you are supporting sleep research and cognitive science.
 This inexpensive app has the potential to help millions of people.
 Please also consider letting others know about mySleepButton.

 CogSci Apps™ software is designed to work with the human mind.
 Although mySleepButton is fun, we take cognitive science very seriously.
 Compare Luc Beaudoin’s book, Cognitive Productivity: The Art and Science of Using Knowledge to Become Profoundly Effective.

-Here are the basic concepts.
+Here are the basic concepts and postulates.

 - “Insomnolent mentation” is mentation that interferes with falling asleep.